pfpayments/prestashop/README.md

 ## Older versions

 ### PrestaShop 1.7
-The Wallee integration for Prestashop 1.7 can be downloaded [here](https://github.com/wallee-payment/prestashop-1.7)
+The PostFinance Checkout integration for Prestashop 1.7 can be downloaded [here](https://github.com/pfpayments/prestashop-1.7)

 ### PrestaShop 1.6
-The Wallee integration for Prestashop 1.6 can be downloaded [here](https://github.com/wallee-payment/prestashop-1.6)
+The PostFinance Checkout integration for Prestashop 1.6 can be downloaded [here](https://github.com/pfpayments/prestashop-1.6)

 ## License